moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 Set ``longest_valid_segment_fraction`` (or ``maximum_waypoint_distance``) too low, and collision checking / motion planning will be very slow.
 Set too high and collisions will be missed around small or narrow objects.
 In addition, a high collision checking resolution will cause the path smoothers to output incomprehensible motions because they are able to "catch" the invalid path and then attempt to repair them by sampling around it, but imperfectly.

-A quick analysis of the effect of this parameter on two of the MoveIt! tutorial examples is documented `here <https://github.com/ros-planning/moveit/pull/337>`_.
+A quick analysis of the effect of this parameter on two of the MoveIt tutorial examples is documented `here <https://github.com/ros-planning/moveit/pull/337>`_.

 Projection Evaluator
 ^^^^^^^^^^^^^^^^^^^^